dineshkrishna9999/agent-development-kit-crash-course/7-multi-agent/README.md

 2. Set up your API key:
    - Rename `.env.example` to `.env` in the manager folder
-   - Add your Google API key to the `GOOGLE_API_KEY` variable in the `.env` file
+   - Add your Azure model configuration to the `AZURE_MODEL` variable in the `.env` file

 ## Running the Example

 To run the multi-agent example:

-1. Navigate to the 6-multi-agent directory containing your agent folders.
+1. Navigate to the 7-multi-agent directory containing your agent folders.

 2. Start the interactive web UI:
 ```bash